Meetmet21/Enrichment-analysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EnrichMe is to to perform GSEA on a ranked list of objects and set of objects as genes.
-The second method to test association between gene set and ranked list of objects is to retrieve the leading-edge subset and then perform a Fisher’s exact test.
-It also gives the possibility to automatically search set of genes from different database from the web.
-Finally, it gives some functions to visualize the result of GSEA.
+The goal of EnrichMe is to to perform a GSEA (Gene Set Enrichment Analysis) test on a ranked list of objects and set of objects as genes.
+The second method in this package, tests association between gene set and ranked list of objects by retrieving the leading-edge subset and performing a Fisher’s exact test.
+It also gives the possibility to automatically search set of genes from different database on the web.
+Finally, it gives few functions to visualize the result of GSEA.

 ## Installation